mebauer/PUI2018_mb6203/HW4_mb6203/README.md

 ### Team members: Yushi (Amber) Chan, Mengyun Li, Sarah Aita, and Mark Bauer.
 Assignment 1 was a collaboration between Amber, Mengyun, Sarah, and myself.
 Every team member participated in some aspect of the project and the code.

-- Generated 100 samples of different sizes from various distributions: Normal Poisson, Binomial, Chi-Squared, and Logistic.
+- Generated 100 samples of different sizes from various distributions: Normal, Poisson, Binomial, Chi-Squared, and Logistic.
 - Plotted the sample mean for each distribution (sample mean, dependent variable, against the sample size N, independent variable.
 - Described the behavior of the Central Limit Theorum.
 - Finally, plotted all the sample means together for all the distributions.